maximgurin/verifica/README.md

 ### Resource

 Resource refers to anything that requires protection.
-In most applications resources are entities stored in the database, such are Post, Comment, User, etc.
+In most applications resources are entities stored in the database, such as Post, Comment, User, etc.

-In code a resource could be represented by any object that responds to `resource_id` and `resource_type`.
+In code a resource could be represented by any object that responds to `#resource_id` and `#resource_type`.

 ```ruby
 class Post